Burns and Allen: Television

 In 1950, Burns and Allen transitioned to television with The George Burns and Gracie Allen Show.
-An immediate success, the half-hour situation comedy was broadcast October 12, 1950 – September 22, 1958, on CBS.
+An immediate success, the half-hour situation comedy was broadcast from October 12, 1950 to September 22, 1958 on CBS.
 The show was initially staged live in New York and presented every other week.
-In the fall of 1952 it became a weekly series filmed on the West Coast.
+In the fall of 1952, it became a weekly series filmed on the West Coast.
 With 291 episodes, the show had a long network run through 1958 and continued in syndicated reruns for years.

-The sets were designed to look like the couple's real-life residence.
-An establishing shot of the actual house on Maple Drive in Beverly Hills, California, was often used.
-Although extensively remodeled, that house still exists today—including the study over the garage where George would "escape" from Gracie's illogical logic.
-Burns lived in the house until his death in 1996, at the age of 100.
+The sets were designed to resemble the couple's real-life residence.
+An establishing shot of the actual house on Maple Drive in Beverly Hills, California was often used.
+Although extensively remodeled, the house still exists, and Burns lived there until his death in 1996 at the age of 100.

-The format had George watching all the action (standing outside the proscenium arch in early live episodes; watching the show on TV in his study towards the end of the series) and breaking the fourth wall by commenting upon it to the viewers.
+The format had Burns watching all of the action (standing outside the proscenium arch in early live episodes and watching the show on TV in his study toward the end of the series) and breaking the fourth wall by commenting upon it to the viewers.

 During the course of the eight-year run, the TV show had remarkable consistency in its cast and crew.
 The episodes were produced and directed by Ralph Levy (1950–53); Frederick de Cordova, later director of NBC's The Tonight Show Starring Johnny Carson (1953–56); and Rod Amateau (1956–58).
 The original writing staff consisted of Sid Dorfman, Harvey Helm, Paul Henning and William Burns (George's brother).
-The TV show was produced under the banner of McCadden Productions, a company run by George Burns which he named after the street on which his brother, William, lived.
-The McCadden catalog is owned by Sony Pictures Television.